McCord Stewart Museum

+The McCord Stewart Museum, formerly known as the McCord Museum of Canadian History, is a public research and teaching museum.
+The Museum’s Archives, Documentary Art, Dress, Fashion and Textiles, Indigenous Cultures, Material Culture and Photography collections, containing 2.5 million images, objects, documents and works of art, position it as the custodian of a remarkable historical heritage.
+It is located directly across the street from McGill University, in the downtown core of Montreal, Quebec, Canada.

 History

 On October 13, 1921, the McCord National Museum, as it was then called, moved to the former McGill Union building, designed by Percy Erskine Nobbs in the Arts and Crafts tradition.
 The collection was based on the McCord family collection.
 Since 1878, David Ross McCord had been adding to the already considerable collection assembled by his family since their arrival in Canada.
 Over the years, he developed the plan of founding a national history museum in Montreal, at that time Canada's metropolis.

 The building that now houses the museum was administered by McGill University for over sixty years, when it was the seat of the student government.
-After riots targeted at SSMU led to the building's storming and several executives being taken hostage, McGill University set out to build a more secure building, University Centre, the current seat of SSMU.
+After riots targeted at the Students' Society of McGill University (SSMU) led to the building's storming and several executives being taken hostage, McGill University set out to build a more secure building, University Centre, the current seat of SSMU.
 Leading members of the community lent their support to the museum over the years.
 Today, the McCord Museum is supported by the governments of Canada, Quebec and Montreal, and by a large network of members, donors and sponsors.